 There are many situations in which clients seek the services of a consultant:

 While corporations typically employ in-house counsel, they often need extra help during peak workload periods and for projects requiring specialized expertise they lack internally.
-Companies seek experts with business and legal know-how to help with strategic planning, research and analysis and employee training.
+Companies seek experts with business and legal know-how to help with strategic planning, research and analysis, and employee training.

-What do consultants do?
+What do legal consultants do?

 The examples above are just a few of the possibilities for consultants.
 Project-based lawyers can assist with legal matters when a business decides to franchise, help a law firm optimize and strengthen its eDiscovery program, or help deliver favorable outcomes for an organization facing criminal or civil litigation.
 Corporations call on legal consultants for advice on mergers and restructuring and tweaking business strategies to maximize productivity and minimize liability.